krishasharma/React-Date-Picker-App/README.md

 # React Date Picker App

-This is my submission for CSE186 Summer 2024 Assignment 3.
 In this project, I implemented a simple React web app using JSX components to create a date picker with a focus on automated testing and accessibility.
 This assignment helped me strengthen my skills in React, JSX, and test-driven development.

 ## Table of Contents
 - [Project Overview](#project-overview)